 Follow Greg on Twitter at @GregWeeksUNCC.

 Natasha Zaretsky, PhD, is a cultural anthropologist focusing on human rights, genocide, migration, and the politics of memory and truth in the Americas.
-Her forthcoming book, Landscapes of Memory and Impunity examines the aftermath of the AMIA bombing in Argentina.
+She is the author of No Direction Home: The American Family and the Fear of National Decline 1968-1980, Landscapes of Memory and Impunity and her forthcoming book Radiation Nation that examines the Three Mile Island power plant in Central Pennsylvania, what caused it and its effects.
 Currently, Dr. Zaretsky is a visiting scholar at the Center for the Study of Genocide and Human Rights at Rutgers University, where she co-leads the Argentina Trial Monitor and chairs the Latin America Working Group.
 For a full bio and list of her published works, see www.natashazaretsky.com.

 Follow Natasha on Twitter at @nzaretsky.